matheustavares/gcc-callgraph-plugin/README.md

 ## Features

 - Display the whole callgraph, considering all compilling files.
+- Performs in O(V + E), where V is the number of functions and E is the number of calls.
 - Possibility to restrict callgraph with sets of starting and ending functions.
 - Possibility to exclude certain functions.
 - Accept any output format known by `dot`.